What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 What have been the key areas of negotiation between borrowers and lenders in the last two years?

-For large and mid-cap transactions, there is a general trend in the acquisition finance market to only put in place a Term Loan B to take into account the weakening of banking monopoly prohibitions and covenant lite documentation.
+For large and mid-cap transactions, there is a general trend in the acquisition finance market to only put in place a Term Loan B through unitranche and direct lending structures to take into account the weakening of banking monopoly prohibitions and covenant lite documentation.
 In addition, sponsors often obtain provisions of a springing covenant whereby the financial ratios are tested only when a certain percentage of the revolving credit facility is drawn.
-In very limited cases, we have seen a structure whereby junior PIK notes were combined with a Term Loan B to improve leverage.
+In certain cases, we have seen a structure whereby junior PIK notes were combined with a Term Loan B to improve leverage.
 However, for small and mid-cap transactions, acquisition amortizable term loans are still widely used.
 For all type of financings, there also has been an increase in negotiations relating to the following items: – sanctions, which became subject to more negotiation due to the consequences of the conflict in Ukraine and especially the sanctions against the Russian Federation, and anti-money laundering provisions; – transfer provisions, with negotiations resulting in restrictions as to (i) any free transfer by a lender of its participation under a facility, such free transfer being now usually limited to the occurrence of limited events of default (i.e. payment default, insolvency and breach of covenants) and (ii) an express prohibition of transfer to “Loan to own” distressed funds; – Key Performance Indicators and sustainability goals in relation to ESG-linked credit facility and – due to the recent changes with respect to the reference rates transition, the insertion of replacement screen rate provisions.
-The impact of Brexit is still being processed by market participants and will lead to new areas of negotiation.

 Have you seen an increase or use of private equity credit funds as sources of debt capital?

-The weakening of banking monopoly prohibitions has led to more and more private equity funds creating a lending entity in France.
-This phenomenon could grow in the near future.
-Indeed, it should be noted that the access of the banking debt market became more expensive, mainly due to the raise by the European Central Bank of the three key interest rates (the main refinancing operations, the marginal lending facility and the deposit facility) by 75 basis points up to 1,25%, 1,50% and 0,75% as of 14 September 2022.
+The weakening of banking monopoly prohibitions has led to more and more private equity funds creating a lending entity in France and participating in major acquisition financings.
+This phenomenon should continue to grow.
+Indeed, it should be noted that the access of the banking debt market became more expensive, mainly due to the continuing raise by the European Central Bank of the three key interest rates (the main refinancing operations, the marginal lending facility and the deposit facility).

 France: Private Equity